Watch Video – Remove Duplicates in Google Sheets

 Below are the steps to eliminate duplicates in Google Sheets:

-- Select the dataset from which you want to remove the duplicate records
+- Select the dataset from which you want to remove the duplicate records.

-- Go to the Data option in the menu, then click Data cleanup
+- Go to the โDataโย option in the menu, then click โData cleanup.โ

-- Click on the Remove Duplicates option
+- Click on the โRemove Duplicatesโ option.

 - Click on the ‘Remove duplicates’ button.

-- You will get the following prompt, and you can click OK
+- You will get the following prompt, and you can click โOK.โ

-In this case, 6 rows have been removed when before only 5 had been removed.
+ย In this case, 6 rows have been removed when before only 5 had been removed.

-When you use the Google Sheets ‘Remove Duplicates’ option to get rid of the duplicate records, it won’t impact the data around it.
-Using it doesn’t remove the rows or delete any cells.
-It simply deletes the duplicate records from the cells (without disturbing cells around the dataset)
+But, when you use the Google Sheets ‘Remove duplicates‘ option to eliminate the duplicate records, it won’t impact the data around it.

-How to Remove Duplicates in Google Sheets Using the UNIQUE function
+ย How To Remove Duplicates in Google Sheets Using the UNIQUE function

-Google Sheets also has a function that you can use to delete duplicates Google Sheets by removing duplicate values and keeping the unique values only.
+Google Sheets also has a function that you can use to delete duplicates Google Sheets by removing duplicate valuesย and keeping the unique valuesย only.
+It’s the UNIQUE function.

 Suppose you have the dataset shown below and want to remove all the duplicate records from this dataset.